Attract whatever serves your Highest Good.

 The Supply Chain is short and clean.

-This Epidote comes from an industrial zinc mine in Peru.
+This Epidote comes from a small Copper mine in Peru.

 Learn More: Ethical Mining

 The Lapidary & Importer

 This Angelite was polished in Lima, Peru and imported to the United States.

 The Importer is a family business with deep ties to Peruvian miners.